hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The main use of HAPI is serving numeric data, but the ability to also serve URIs that point to data opens up two use cases for HAPI servers.

-1. Serving of image URIs.
+1. Serving image URIs.
 In this case, the images should be in a widely recognized format that could be easily interpreted by libraries available to many clients, such as JPG, PNG, etc.

-2. Serving of data file URIs to provide a list of files used to construct an HAPI numeric data response.
+2. Serving data file URIs to provide a list of files used to construct a HAPI numeric data response.
 For example, if a server has a dataset named `dataset1`, the files used to construct a request for `dataset1` could be provided in a dataset named `dataset1Files`.
 In this case, a user can request `dataset1` over a time range and determine what files `dataset1` came from using a request for `dataset1Files` over the same time range.

    It is emphasized that a HAPI server that provides only datasets with data file URIs that contain time series data that could be served as HAPI numeric data is not recommended.
 HAPI clients should only need to read a HAPI stream and not have to read and parse data in arbitrary file formats.

-A recommended practice in both cases is to also include columns that provide metadata values.
+A recommended practice in both cases is also to include columns that provide metadata values.

 The `stringType` attribute can either have a simple value that is just the string `uri`, or it can be an object that is a dictionary with `uri` as